BOUHERYassine/Courses-Projects/README.md

 - Tokenizer, Attention mechanism, positional encoding
 - $${\color{red}\text{Code a tokenizer for additions}}$$
     - We coded several tokenizers that are adapted to additions.
 We achieved good results (up to additions of numbers with 9 digits), by grouping units with units, tens with tens etc...)
-- Specificities of DeepSeek, GRPO, Multi-head lattent attention
+- Specificities of DeepSeek, GRPO, Multi-head latent attention
 - We reproduce the GRPO code with simple examples

-### Genrative AI for images
+### Generative AI for images
-- Generative Adversarial Networks and Wasserstein Generative Adversarial Networks (with the Wassertein loss derived from the optimal transport)
+- Generative Adversarial Networks and Wasserstein Generative Adversarial Networks (with the Wasserstein loss derived from the optimal transport)
 - Variational Autoencoders
 - Diffusion models
 - Presentation of the following article $${\color{red}\text{Neural Optimal Transport}}$$ [ARTICLE](https://arxiv.org/abs/2201.12220)